mhx/dwarfs/doc/dwarfsextract.md

 ## DESCRIPTION

-**dwarfsextract** allows you to extract a DwarFS image, either directly into another archive format file, or to a directory on disk.
+**dwarfsextract** allows you to extract a DwarFS image, either directly into another archive file, or to a directory on disk.

 To extract the filesystem image to a directory, you can use: